the-drunk-coder/megra-doc/docs/installation.md

 [Mégra 0.0.6](https://github.com/the-drunk-coder/megra.rs/releases/tag/0.0.6)

 On Linux and macOS, you'll probably need to make the file executable by calling `chmod +x <filename>` on the command line.

+### How to Pick a Version

+As you can see on the download page, for some operating systems, there is a version that has the suffix `_ringbuffer`.

+The default, non-ringbuffer version of Mégra only works at a fixed blocksize of 512, so if you want to install that version, make sure you're able to set your system blocksize to 512.

+On Windows, it's necessary to use the ringbuffer version because the WASAPI audio API uses variable buffer sizes.
+There's no ASIO version currently.

 ## With Cargo